 Mental health problems can also show the defendant lacked the specific intent to commit a crime.
 San Diego County also has a mental health court where certain offenders can receive treatment instead of jail or prison.
 In many cases, judges and prosecutors lawyers will request the defense provide a forensic psychological exam to see whether there are extenuating mental health problems or to ensure the defendant is not dangerous.

 Alternatively, if you committed a serious driving offense such as reckless driving, committing a hit and run or drunk driving but you did so in order to get to the hospital in an emergency situation, under strict standards of necessity (meaning there was no alternative but to drive to get the hospital) it can be an excusable defense for the crime, and presenting proof of your medical emergency may be necessary to prove your argument.

 In some cases, giving up your medical information could hurt your case.
 For example, if you say “I couldn’t possibly have done this because I have a pacemaker,” but then your doctor looks at your pacemaker records and sees how your heart rate may indicate that you did commit a crime, you actually just gave investigators evidence that could cement their case.
 That’s why it is critical to share all relevant information with your Fallbrook criminal attorney before deciding to waive your right to patient confidentiality.
 This is a big decision and not something to be taken lightly or decided on without considering all the possible pitfalls.

-If you have been accused of a crime and believe your medical history could help prove your innocence, please speak with a top Rancho Bernardo defense lawyer like Peter M. Liss first.
+If you have been accused of a crime and believe your medical history could help prove your innocence, please speak with a top Fallbrook criminal attorney like Peter M. Liss first.
 You can schedule a free consultation with Mr. Liss by calling (760) 643-4050.

 Image by Harlie Raethel